 The design is straightforward with an indicator light when it is ready for the batter and nonstick plates that wipe clean.
 It also has non-slip feet to keep it secure on the counter.
 The Dash Mini comes with an illustrated owner’s manual and access to a recipe database to show you all the magical ways you can use your waffle maker even beyond waffles—think paninis, chaffles, and potato latkes.

 Another feature of the Presto Flipside is the digital countdown timer.
 The manufacturer recommends four minutes of cook time, but this can be adjusted based on personal preference.
 Cleanup is a breeze as well.
 The grill plates are coated with nonstick ceramic, so a quick wipe-down post-cool yields pristine results.
-I love this tool for making chicken and waffles at home—the waffles are evenly cooked, and it is super easy to clean.
+It's a great tool for making chicken and waffles at home—the waffles are evenly cooked, and it is super easy to clean.
 It also makes an attractive addition to your counter with its stainless steel exterior.

 Related: The Best Toaster Ovens